Pool Heater Troubleshooting: Fix by Symptom

 See our dedicated ignition failure troubleshooting guide for step-by-step diagnosis of each cause.

-Taboo: If the ignition problem is tied to a gas line connection issue (smell of gas, suspected leak, loose fitting at the meter or supply line), do not attempt any repairs.
+Taboo: If the ignition problem is tied to a gas line connection issue (smell of gas, suspected leak, loose fitting at the meter or supply line), don’t attempt any repairs.
 Contact a licensed plumber.
 This is a safety requirement, not a preference.

 Pool heater maintenance to prevent problems